-In 2021, we generated \$56.0 million of gross sales and \$46.0 million of net sales.
-By channel in 2021, E-Commerce generated approximately \$21.8 million of gross sales and \$15.1 million of net sales, Direct-to-Consumer generated approximately \$10.8 million of gross sales and \$9.4 million of net sales, Brick & Mortar generated approximately \$18.6 million of gross sales and \$14.8 million of net sales.
-The following chart provides a breakdown of our net sales by channel for the year ended December 31, 2021:
+In 2022, we generated \$65.7 million of gross sales and \$54.7 million of net sales.
+By channel in 2022, E-Commerce generated approximately \$21.1 million of gross sales and \$14.6 million of net sales, Direct-to-Consumer generated approximately \$8.1 million of gross sales and \$6.6 million of net sales, Brick & Mortar generated approximately \$14.6 million of gross sales and \$11.6 million of net sales and International generated approximately \$21.9 million of gross sales and \$21.9 million of net sales.
+The following chart provides a breakdown of our net sales by channel for the year ended December 31, 2022:

-In 2021, 53% of our net sales were made online, through a combination of E-Commerce partner websites, such as Amazon, Chewy, Petflow, Thrive Market and Vitacost, and our Direct-to-Consumer website, hosted on Shopify.
+In 2022, 39% of our net sales were made online, through a combination of E-commerce partner websites, such as Amazon, Chewy, Petflow, Thrive Market and Vitacost, and our DTC website, hosted on Shopify.
 A majority of our online sales are driven by repeat purchases from existing customers.
-Although industry-wide E-Commerce sales retreated somewhat following the March 2020 pantry stocking, the sale of pet food and supplies online had increased 35% year-over-year according to Packaged Facts, with subscription sales nearly equal to the March 2020 peak.
-We anticipate our ability to reach a growing base of diverse customers online will continue to improve as E-Commerce penetration increases.
-At the same time, we believe that our long-established relationships with key brick & mortar customers such as Petco and Pet Supplies Plus will enable us to jointly launch new products that are designed for in-store success, such as the national launch of Halo Elevate® in more than 2,000 Brick & Mortar locations in 2022.
+Although industry-wide E-commerce sales retreated somewhat following the March 2020 pantry stocking, the sale of pet food and supplies online had increased 35% year-over-year according to Packaged Facts, with subscription sales nearly equal to the March 2020 peak.
+We anticipate our ability to reach a growing base of diverse customers online will continue to improve as E-commerce penetration increases.
+At the same time, we believe that our long-established relationships with key Brick & Mortar customers such as Petco and Pet Supplies Plus will enable us to jointly launch new products that are designed for in-store success, such as the national launch of Halo Elevate[®] in more than 2,000 Brick & Mortar locations in 2022.

-In addition to our domestic sales channels, the Halo brand's international sales grew 71% in 2021, driven primarily by significant new customer acquisition and increased brand awareness in our key Asian markets.
-We believe that our growth in Asia is fueled by increasing levels of economic financial status and demand for premium and superpremium, western manufactured products, with China representing the largest market opportunity for growth and 62% of Better Choice's \$14.8 million of international sales in 2021.
-We believe this growth is sustainable and we have more than \$85.0 million of contracted minimum sales with our key Asian distribution partners from 2022 to 2025.
+In addition to our domestic sales channels, the Halo brand's international sales grew 48% in 2022, driven primarily by significant new customer acquisition and increased brand awareness in our key Asian markets.
+We believe that our growth in Asia is fueled by increasing levels of economic financial status and demand for premium and superpremium, western manufactured products, with China representing the largest market opportunity for growth and 81% of Better Choice's \$21.9 million of international sales in 2021.
+We believe this growth is sustainable and we have more than \$70.0 million of contracted minimum sales with our key Asian distribution partners from 2023 to 2025.